Rabud

-Rabud (رابود, also spelled Khirbet Rabud) is a Palestinian village in the southern West Bank, in the Hebron Governorate of the State of Palestine.
-The village was the site of an ancient Canaanite city.
+Rabud (رابود, also known as Khirbet Rabud) is a Palestinian village in the southern West Bank, in the Hebron Governorate of the State of Palestine.
+The village was the site of an ancient Canaanite and Judahite city.
+The village had a population of 2,816 in 2017.

 Etymology

 According to Palmer, the name Khirbet Rabud means "the ruin of the animal's lair".

 Demographics

 Part of the Hebron Governorate of Palestine, it is located 13 kilometers southwest of Hebron and about 5 km northwest of as-Samu.
 Rabud had a population of 2,262 in the 2007 census by the Palestinian Central Bureau of Statistics (PCBS).
+According to research by the Applied Research Institute-Jerusalem, Rabud's history dates back to the Canaanite period in Palestine, but the modern inhabitants of the village migrated from the Arabian Peninsula.
 The principal families are the Huraibat, Quteinah, al-Uqela and Shanan.

 History

-According to research by the Applied Research Institute-Jerusalem, Rabud's history dates back to the Canaanite period in Palestine, but the modern inhabitants of the village migrated from the Arabian Peninsula.

-It is thought to lie on the site of the ancient Judean Kohanic city of Kiryat Sefer or Debir.(Trevor Bryce (2009).
-The Routledge Handbook of the Peoples and Places of Ancient Western Asia: From the Early Bronze Age to the Fall of the Persian Empire.
-Taylor & Francis. p.
-588. ISBN 978-0-415-39485-7.)